Frequently Asked Questions

 Yes, reservations are required for all of our services.
 It’s beneficial to reserve your pet’s stay as far ahead of your desired dates as possible.
 During holiday periods, summer and weekends during ski season, we often fill up several weeks in advance.
-To make a reservation you can call a Reservation Specialist at (530) 582-7268 or request a reservation online using one of the following forms.
+To make a reservation you can call us at (530) 582-7268 or request a reservation online using one of the following forms:

 New Customer Reservations → Existing Customer Reservations →

 What information do I need to provide prior to check in?